pioneer-dsl-2018/project-ideas/idea-1.md

 ### Benefits and drawbacks
 _Why might this be a good idea for a project?_

-I think this would be a good idea for a project since it is something which I find extremely interesting and I believe to which there exists a decent amount of linguistic design ability.
+I think this would be a good idea for a project since it is something which I find extremely interesting and I believe to which there exists a great deal of potential for linguistic design.

 _Why might this not be a good idea project?_